 Prior to joining Literacy Texas, Steve Banta served as President of the Southwest Region for Verizon Communications.
 His was responsible for public policy, governmental, regulatory, and corporate philanthropy matters.
 Steve’s connection with literacy began when it was the number one giving priority for the Verizon Foundation.
 Understanding the overwhelming challenge, he became a passionate supporter of nonprofit initiatives and worked to raise awareness in the public policy arena.

-Steve is honored to serve as the Executive Director of Literacy Texas and looks forward to working with nonprofit literacy organizations across Texas to help those in need.
+Steve is honored to serve as the Executive Director of Literacy Texas and to work with nonprofit literacy organizations across Texas to help those in need.

 Board of Directors

 Ernest Lewis III